borntofrappe/game-development/05 Super Mario Bros/README.md

 ## TODO

 The project is actively under development.
-As I found bugs/missing features, I'll list them here for future consideration
+As I found bugs/missing features, I'll list them here for future consideration:

-- update demos in the "Prep" folder to consider the new height of the background image
+- ~update demos in the "Prep" folder to consider the new height of the background image~

 ## Topics